v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/atp-safe-links.md

 - Beginning in late October 2017, ATP Safe Links protection is extended to apply to URLs in email as well as URLs in Office 365 ProPlus documents, such as Word, Excel, PowerPoint, and Visio on Windows, as well as Office apps on iOS and Android devices.
 (Make sure you're using [Modern Authentication for Office](https://docs.microsoft.com/office365/enterprise/modern-auth-for-office-2013-and-2016).)

 - Beginning in March 2018, ATP Safe Links protection is extended to apply to email sent between people within an organization.
+(Make sure to [review and edit your ATP Safe Links policies](set-up-atp-safe-links-policies.md).)

 - Beginning in June 2018, when people are using Outlook Web Application (OWA), ATP Safe Links renders original URLs, and not show rewritten URLs.
 This enables users to view original links in email.

-(This feature is not yet available for Outlook client apps.)
+- Beginning in September 2018, [Office 365 ATP warning pages](atp-safe-links-warning-pages.md) feature a new color scheme, more details, and the ability to continue to a site despite given warnings and recommendations.

 - Beginning in the second half of 2018, ATP Safe Links protection is extended to apply to URLs in Office Online (Word Online, Excel Online, PowerPoint Online, and OneNote Online) and Office 365 ProPlus on Mac.

-- Beginning in September 2018, [Office 365 ATP warning pages](atp-safe-links-warning-pages.md) feature a new color scheme, more details, and the ability to continue to a site despite given warnings and recommendations.
+(Make sure to [review and edit your ATP Safe Links policies](set-up-atp-safe-links-policies.md).)

+- Beginning in late 2018, ATP Safe Links renders original URLs, and not show rewritten URLs, similar to OWA.
+This enables users to view original links in email, whether they're using OWA or Outlook.

 ## How to get ATP Safe Links protection